 Zoning refers to municipal or local laws or regulations that establish how a parcel of land can be used.
 The area known as Connor's Bog consists of multiple parcels.
-The preferred site is a 32-acre parcel on the eastern side of Connor's Bog that is currently zoned TR (Transitional), which was not meant to be a permanent zoning designation.
-A parcel can have only one zoning designation, so a rezoning of the entire parcel to PLI (Public Lands and Institutional) is being sought.
+The preferred site is a 32-acre parcel on the eastern side of Connor's Bog that was zoned TR (Transitional), which was not meant to be a permanent zoning designation.
+A parcel can have only one zoning designation, so a rezoning of the entire parcel to PLI (Public Lands and Institutional) was necessary.